mi-walter/FindTrustworthyPredictions/README.md

 There you can also find the links and discription for downloading the used data.

-The hopfield folder is taken unchanged.
+The hopfield folder is taken without any adaptions.

 ------------------------------------------------------------------------------------------------------------------